wjx0820/node-clock-wallpaper/README.md

 ## Usage

-Clone the repo and
-make sure your machine have [node and npm](https://nodejs.org/en/) installed.
+Make sure your machine have [node and npm](https://nodejs.org/en/) installed

-Then `cd` into the project and run
+Clone the repo and `cd` into it then run

 ```
 npm install
-node index.js
+npm run start
 ```

 ## Run on startup with pm2